What Helps Sore Muscles After A Workout or Injury? The 3 BEST Therapies to Improve Athletic Recovery…

 Sleep Builds Strength

 One major factor in this growth and recovery is human growth hormone (HGH**), which occurs naturally in our bodies.
-HGH promotes muscle growth, bone density, and boosts metabolism.
-According to a 2012 study sleep is important to the natural creation of HGH in our bodies.
+HGH promotes muscle growth and bone density and boosts metabolism.
+According to a 2012 study, sleep is important for the natural production of HGH in our bodies.
 The same study also found that HGH surges every two hours while we’re sleeping.
-This points to the fact that both the quantity AND quality of your sleep affect the production of HGH.
-If we sleep for 10 hours, but all that sleep was restless, our bodies may not reach the periods of peak HGH production.
-If we get great quality sleep, but only 4 hours of it, our bodies don’t have the time to focus on what it needs to recover.
+This shows that both the quantity AND quality of your sleep affect HGH production.
+If we sleep for 10 hours, but all that sleep is restless, our bodies may not reach the periods of peak HGH production.
+If we get great-quality sleep but only 4 hours of it, our bodies don’t have the time to focus on what they need to recover.
 Without good quality sleep, you are seriously hurting your athletic and recovery goals!

 Don’t forget to stay well-hydrated as well!
 We are ~70% water after all. 🙂